reflectoring/reflectoring.github.io/_posts/tips/logging/2018-08-05-logging-context.md

 * the number of records that have NOT been touched by the job and the reason why (i.e. because they don't match the filter defined by the batch job
 * the type of records that are being processed.
+* the processing status of the job (waiting / in progress / processed)
+* the success status of the job (success / failure)

 **Bad Examples**:
 ```